MohamedETA/CloudProject/README.md

 - Load balancers protect the avaiability of a service or website, ensuring that denial of service attacks will not bring it down.
 The advanatge of a jumpbox is that it allows you to configure an entire network in a hardend enviroment separate from the internet until it is ready to come online.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the files and system logs.
-- _TODO: What does Filebeat watch for?_ Filesbeat watches out to changes to logs and notes any changes between old logs and a new logs
+- Filesbeat watches out to changes to logs and notes any changes between old logs and a new logs
-- _TODO: What does Metricbeat record?_Metricbeat records the statistics from the system and services running on the vulnerable VMs and outputs it in whichever way you specify.
+- Metricbeat records the statistics from the system and services running on the vulnerable VMs and outputs it in whichever way you specify.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|